SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 **Biofilm formation**

 - Communities of bacteria could work together by adhering and exchanging information
-- Bacterial could perform quorum sensing => exchange of information with each other
+- Bacterial could perform quorum sensing => exchange of information with each other + recognize various

+### Fighting bacterial